ansys/pytwin/doc/source/api/examples/index.rst

 .. _ref_index_api_example:

-Other Functions
+Other functions
 ===============

-Some other PyTwin functions are available and used in :ref:`ref_example_gallery`.
+Other PyTwin functions are available and used in :ref:`ref_example_gallery`.

 .. currentmodule:: pytwin